canary-x/tee-sequencer/README.md

 - add support for SIGINT and SIGTERM signals
 - replace with efficient protobuf implementation

+## Development

+Nitro enclaves only allow vsock networking, with Linux being the only OS supporting it.
+When developing on other OSes, you can either use docker or simply run the sequencer as is, which will detect the lack of vsock support and fall back to a regular TCP socket.

 ## Building the Nitro enclave

 ### Prerequisites